ganapatipress/ganapatipress.org/the-series/index.md

 - High-quality, hardbound edition
 - Printed on acid free and lignin free paper
 - It meets all ANSI standards for archival quality paper
-- All profit goes _directly_ to Sri Chinmoy Centre, NY.
+- All profit goes _directly_ to text copyright holder, &copy; Sri Chinmoy Centre, NY.